CERTIS – the interbank payment system – description

 The pricing policy is determined by the Czech National Bank to ensure cost recovery for CERTIS.
 Schedule of the accounting day and related service prices have been changed several times over the life of the system.
 The aim has been not only to extend the operating hours, but also to support the Czech National Bank's efforts to finish the end-of-day procedure on time.

-The list of charges is provided in Part V of the CNB's Schedule of Charges for Financial and Business Services.
+The list of charges is provided in Part V of the CNB's Schedule of Charges for Financial and Business Services (pdf, 218 kB).

 The CNB, as a participant of the European System of Central Banks considers the business continuity in payment and securities settlement systems to be very important.
 It cooperates with the other central banks in sharing information in this area.

-The CNB realized an evaluation of operational reliability of the CERTIS on the base of the Business Continuity Oversight Expectations for SIPS.
+The CNB realized an evaluation of operational reliability of the CERTIS on the base of the Business Continuity Oversight Expectations for Systemically Important Payment Systems (SIPS).
 The system CERTIS is in compliance with this standard.